voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### September 27, 2022

+This release brings the following improvements:
+* Added option to move transcript to a different project
+* Run additional tests when saving microphone recording to ensure audio is available for transcription
+* Better tooltips regarding Project
+* Improved behavior when user selects project while on Home page
+* An all of the Project Settings pages show the Project name the same way we do it on e.g. Transcripts page
+* Allow apostrophe in the Project name
+* Change the "data not found" text to "No transcripts"
+* Improved information on the Apps Download page

 ### September 15, 2022

 This release brings a lot of small improvements and fixes, including: